trema/virtual-network-platform/README.md

 management point.
 The centralized management point provides a REST-based interface for managing the virtual networks.

-Don't Abbreviate Virtual Network Platform as VNP.
+Don't abbreviate Virtual Network Platform as VNP.

 # How does it work?